bazelbuild/bazel/faq.md

 What about Windows?
 -------------------

-We have experimented with a Windows port
-[using MinGW/MSYS](docs/windows.html), but have no plans to invest in this port right now.
-Due to its Unix heritage, porting Bazel is significant work.
+Due to its Unix heritage, porting Bazel to Windows is significant work.
 For example, Bazel uses symlinks extensively, which has varying levels of support across Windows versions.

+We are currently actively working on improving Windows support, but it's still ways from being usable.

 What should I not use Bazel for?
 --------------------------------